Hyperoxia

+Hyperoxia is the state of being exposed to high levels of oxygen; it may refer to organisms, cells and tissues that are experiencing excessive oxygenation, or to an abnormally high oxygen concentration in an environment (e.g. a body of water).

-In medicine, it refers to excessive oxygen in the lungs or other body tissues, which can be caused by breathing air at pressures greater than normal atmospheric pressure, or breathing gas mixtures whenever the alveolar oxygen partial pressure is greater than that due to breathing air at normal atmospheric pressure, which can be a consequence of high oxygen fraction, high ambient pressure or a combination of ambient pressure and oxygen fraction resulting in an oxygen partial pressure significantly higher than that of sea level air.
+In medicine, it refers to excessive oxygen in the lungs or other body tissues, and results from raised alveolar oxygen partial pressure ― that is, alveolar oxygen partial pressure greater than that due to breathing air at normal (sea level) atmospheric pressure.
+This can be caused by breathing air at a pressure above normal or by breathing other gas mixtures with a high oxygen fraction, high ambient pressure or both.

 The body is tolerant of some deviation from normal inspired oxygen partial pressure, but a sufficiently elevated level of hyperoxia can lead to oxygen toxicity over time, with the mechanism related to the partial pressure, and the severity related to the dose.
-Hyperoxia is the opposite of hypoxia; hyperoxia refers to a state in which oxygen supply to the tissues is excessive, and hypoxia refers to a state in which oxygen supply is insufficient.
+Hyperoxia is the opposite of hypoxia; hyperoxia refers to a state in which oxygen supply to the tissues is excessive, while hypoxia refers to a state in which oxygen supply is insufficient.

 Supplementary oxygen administration is widely used in emergency and intensive care medicine and can be life-saving in critical conditions, but too much can be harmful and affects a variety of pathophysiological processes.
 Reactive oxygen species are known problematic by-products of hyperoxia which have an important role in cell signaling pathways.
 There are a wide range of effects, but when the homeostatic balance is disturbed, reactive oxygen species tend to cause a cycle of tissue injury, with inflammation, cell damage, and cell death.

-In the environment, hyperoxia refers to an abnormally high oxygen concentration in a body of water or other habitat.